htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   is not an absolute path.
   :jira:`736`

+- A problem where HTCondor would not create a directory on the execute node before trying to transfer a file into it should no longer occur.
+(This would cause the job which triggered this problem to go on hold.)
+One way to trigger this problem was by setting ``preserve_relative_paths`` and specifying the same directory in both ``transfer_input_files`` and ``transfer_checkpoint_files``.
+  :jira:`857`

 - The *condor_annex* tool no longer duplicates the first tag if given multiple ``-tag`` options on the command line.
 You can now set longer user data on the command-line.
   :jira:`910`

 .. _lts-version-history-909: